Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 1. YOUR_APPROVED_CLIENTID is your 'Client ID' from the Frontier 'Developer Zone' for your application.
-2. First we need to generate a CODE_VERIFIER.
+2. You need to generate a CODE_VERIFIER.

 	1. Generate 32 bytes (octets) of random data, as securely as you can.
 	2. Base64 encode this, in a URL safe version; replace '+' with